Johnny850807/XML-TriMago/README.md

 - servlet models in a Eclipse project

 ## Test XML
-- The place we can use XML to produce correct XSL
+- The place we can use XML to test and produce correct XSL

 ## TriMago
 - Where we can place in Tomcat server